 Can You Use a Different Golf Ball When Putting?
 (Explained!)

 I was watching an amateur golf tournament and noticed that a golfer pocketed a ball once he reached the green and switched it with a golf ball with a line on it.
-I assumed it was completely legal to do, but it got me thinking, can you use a different golf ball when putting?
+I assumed it was completely legal to do, but it got me thinking: Can you use a different golf ball when putting?

 As a general rule, the USGA states that the golf ball you begin the hole with is the same one you need to complete the hole.
 This has been dubbed the “one ball rule”.